 Moreover, Dr. Pliszka added, “All who knew him were struck by his kindness and warmth.
 Many of the medical students and residents who trained under his leadership remain on the faculty today.
 The Department of Psychiatry was indeed fortunate to have such strong, steady leadership in its early days. “

 After his retirement as chair in 1995, Dr. Leon worked with the World Health Organization in Geneva and continued to participate in medical education.

 He is survived by his wife Lee, daughters Stacy and Alexis, sons Mark and Jeffrey, daughters-in-law Sara and Diane, sons-in-law Michael and Victor, brother-in-law Joseph, grandchildren Louis, Jacob, Catherine, John, Samuel, William, Avin, Miral, Giando, Verdi, and Adia, and two great-grand children.

 His daughter, Stacy Leon, M.D., is a graduate of the UT Health Science Center’s psychiatry residency and currently practices in Austin.

 View a video history interview with Dr. Robert L. Leon.

-The post Dr. Robert Leon, psychiatry’s founding chairman, dies appeared first on UT Health Science Center News.
+The post In memoriam: Dr. Robert Leon, psychiatry’s founding chairman appeared first on UT Health Science Center News.